Album cover illustration: the alchemy of sound and vision

 Imperfection often feels more authentic

-Let’s create something unforgettable together
+So let’s create something unforgettable together

 If you’d like to explore more of my work, I invite you to browse my cover art gallery, where you’ll find a collection of album artworks I’ve crafted over the years.
 You can also follow the Spotify playlist featuring the most iconic album cover illustration by Shorsh.